Arise Virtual Solutions (Arise.com) Profile

 - If accepted, pay for a criminal background check.

 - Establish an incorporated entity.
 This means completing the processes for incorporation in your state.
-If you have the legal savvy to establish a corporation without legal representation, this will cost less, depending on your state.
-However, if you need legal help, it will cost more.
-Also be aware many states charge annual fees and taxes to corporations that they do not charge to independent contractors.
+Be aware many states charge annual fees and taxes to corporations that they do not charge to independent contractors.

 - Sign contract with Arise.